dainst/chronontology-backend/README.md

 GET /period/?q=*
 ```

-The query string gets handed over to ElasticSearch, so it
+The query string gets handed over to elasticsearch, so it
 should be a valid search string for elasticsearch
 and should **not** include the "_search" prefix but everything after it.